 Perry Nodelman makes use of the term ‘glance curve’ in relation to our reading of picture books:

 Honestly, this is something I hadn’t noticed particularly, but it’s funny how things sink in regardless.
-When I illustrated a retelling of Little Red Riding Hood earlier this year, I indeed had placed Lotta to the left of the mother, although this particular retelling does not include the ‘mother holding up a finger’ scene that Nodelman describes.
+When I illustrated a re-visioning of Little Red Riding Hood, I indeed had placed Lotta to the left of the mother, although this particular retelling does not include the ‘mother holding up a finger’ scene that Nodelman describes.
 I’m not sure what this says, exactly, except that everything we’ve ever read is obviously an influence, because things get embedded in the brain without us knowing it.

 Sure enough, a cursory glance tells me Perry Nodelman is right, and why have I not noticed it before?

 Matthew Cordell’s Wolf In The Snow is a much more recent revisioning of Little Red Riding Hood, demonstrating that this layout is still very much used, because it is effective.